otrv4/otrv4/otrv4.md

 compromises the long-term secret keys of both parties cannot retroactively compromise past session keys.
 The interactive DAKE offers strong forward secrecy (it protects the session key when at least one party completes the exchange).
-The non-interactive DAKE offers a forward secrey that is between strong and weak, as it protects completed sessions and incomplete sessions that stall long enough to be invalidated by a participant.
+The non-interactive DAKE offers a forward secrecy that is between strong and weak, as it protects completed sessions and incomplete sessions that stall long enough to be invalidated by a participant.
 The key exchange mechanism used in OTRv4 is the Double Ratchet algorithm which provides forward and backward